This policy relates to all Business Grant schemes introduced since March 2020.

 1.4 Businesses in our area have been affected according to the Tier level imposed at various times, and also by the National Lockdowns, commencing March 2020, November 2020, and January 2021.

-1.5 For each Tier, and each separate National Lockdown, the government has issued both guidance to the general public, and specific Government Guidance for Local Authority documents.
+1.5 For each Tier, and each separate National Lockdown, the Government has issued both guidance to the general public, and specific Government Guidance for Local Authority documents.

-1.6 Government Guidance for Local Authorities document, together with subsequent Frequently Asked Questions documents (issued by the Department for Business, Energy & Industry Strategy – BEIS), provides a broad list of businesses required to close, or who may remain open, as well as minimal national qualifying criteria being stipulated by the government.
+1.6 Government Guidance for Local Authorities document, together with subsequent Frequently Asked Questions documents (issued by the Department for Business, Energy and Industry Strategy – BEIS), provides a broad list of businesses required to close, or who may remain open, as well as minimal national qualifying criteria being stipulated by the government.

 1.7 In March 2020, businesses with a Rateable Value under £15,000 could apply for a Small Business Grant Fund (SBGF).

-1.8 In addition, the government expanded the previous Retail Rate Relief scheme available to businesses, so that a larger number of businesses could qualify for a “rates holiday” for 2020/2021 (known as the Expanded Retail Discount - ERD).
+1.8 In addition, the government expanded the previous Retail Rate Relief scheme available to businesses, so that a larger number of businesses could qualify for a "rates holiday" for 2020/2021 (known as the Expanded Retail Discount - ERD).
+This was originally in place for the period to 31 March 2021, but in the 2021 Budget, the government extended the scheme to 30 June 2021 at 100% relief (uncapped), and at 66% relief for the period 1 July 2021 to 31 March 2022.
+This relief is capped at £2 million for closed businesses, and £105,000 for open businesses.
+The qualifying date is 5 January 2021, and the relief will end on 31 March 2022.

-1.9 Expanded Retail Discount is also a discretionary award, and Huntingdonshire District Council may use their discretionary powers to decide which businesses receive it, in the same way as they may decide upon the other Business Grant scheme criteria,
+1.9 Expanded Retail Discount is also a discretionary award, and Huntingdonshire District Council may use their discretionary powers to decide which businesses receive it, in the same way as they may decide upon the other Business Grant scheme criteria.

 1.10 Expanded Retail Discount was also a qualifying criteria in order to receive a Business Grant (known as the Retail, Hospitality and Leisure Grant - RHLG) during the first National Lockdown commencing March 2020.